Wildlife protections tightened as southern Africa protests - Journal du Cameroun

 Parties to the Convention on International Trade in Endangered Species (CITES) wrapped up a 12-day meeting in Geneva on Wednesday after approving a long list of proposals to tighten protections.

-The sense of urgency was palpable at the conference following warnings of rapid species decline, with a UN report in May indicating that one million species are being pushed to the brink of extinction.
+The sense of urgency was palpable at the conference against the backdrop of fires raging in the Amazon and following UN warnings in May that climate change, habitat loss and other factors are pushing one million species to the brink of extinction.

 – ‘Extinction crisis’ –